elenirotsides/My-CS-554-Code/README.md

 # Web Programming II: CS-554

-This is an advanced web programming course that can be taken after the successful completion of [CS-546, Web Programming I](https://github.com/elenirotsides/My-CS-546-Code).
+This is an advanced web programming course that can be taken after the successful completion of [CS-546, Web Programming I](https://github.com/elenirotsides/My-CS-546-Code) at Stevens Institute of Technology.

-Below is a description of the course taken straight from the syllabus
+Below is a description of the course taken straight from the syllabus:

 ## Course Description